 Just like us, pets can be affected by changes in routine, including socialisation.
 Are you struggling to come up with ideas to keep your pup socialised at a time of social isolation?
 Read below for some tips.

 - Use more “Lick Mats” and other treat distractions.
-A single traumatic event at 8-10 weeks of life can cause lifelong effects.

 - Puppies over 18 weeks that have not had adequate socialisation can still be helped, they just require a lot more work.